JKJohnny KimMessages & Lectures

 A life that begins from the center of God and sends ripples through character and calling

-This lecture connects the fruit of the Spirit, inner formation, leadership, and Missio Dei.
+Missio Dei connects the fruit of the Spirit, inner formation, leadership, and God's mission.
 God's mission is not a self-made project.
 It begins from God, forms character and calling together, and sends people into the world as small but real ripples.

 • The fruit of the Spirit comes before ministry performance